James-M-Boyette/Vue_3_NetNinja/NOTES.md

 What is it?

 - In this video, Shaun creates a nice, semi-complex form.
-He covers a range of form elements while also demonstrating how to use and handle _two-way data binding_, _keyboard events_, and _bespoke submission logic_
+He covers a range of form elements while also demonstrating how to use and handle _two-way data binding_, _keyboard events_, and _bespoke submission logic_.

+How do you do it?

+- In this case, the best thing to do is go look at `project_3`
+  > - Check project_3,

+Example:

+## Route Parameters (Vid #8, 26:00)

+What are they?

+- the `id` at the end of a route (usually in the form of `/jobs/:id`)

+## Fetching Data (Vid #9, 1:16)

+In this video, we use the JSON Server library.
+This library allows us to supplement a given .json file for a real API/database. - wrapping the file in auto-generated API endpoints.

+    {
+      "blogs": [
+        {"title": "new site design", "id": 1},
+        {"title": "dev job stats", "id": 2},
+        {"title": "tech party 2022", "id": 3}
+      ]
+    }

+## BLAH (Vid #8, 26:00)

+What is it?

+-

 How do you do it?